 - List view.
-List view is an excellent high-level chronological overview, similar to a “to-do” or task list.
+List view is a simple yet powerful project management feature that offers a high-level chronological overview, similar to a “to-do” or task list.

 - Board view.
 This view is a card view that is often popular with software development teams and agile project managers.
 It makes it easy to file tasks into columns such as to-do, in progress, and done.

 Most simple project management systems allow for the creation and modification of templates.
 It’s important to make sure that even if you’re considering a free project management tool that you make sure it includes this feature.

 The ability to save common, recurring projects as templates allows teams to simply clone them each time a new project starts.
 Rather than having to start from scratch, this functionality means that key components like dependencies, task duration, workflows, assignees, and reports are simply copied over.

 The use of templates creates the following benefits:

 - Time savings.
 Projects and tasks can be created faster and more efficiently when you’re not starting from scratch, which frees resources for more complex or custom projects.